awsdocs/aws-cloudformation-user-guide/doc_source/cfn-windows-stacks-bootstrapping.md

 },
 ```

 Three files are created here and placed in the `C:\cfn` directory on the server instance\.
-They are:
+They're:
 + `cfn-hup.conf`, the configuration file for cfn\-hup\.
 + `cfn-auto-reloader.conf`, the configuration file for the hook used by cfn\-hup to initiate an update \(calling cfn\-init\) when the metadata in `AWS::CloudFormation::Init` changes\.

-There is also a file that is downloaded to the server: `SharePointFoundation.exe`\.
+There is also a file that's downloaded to the server: `SharePointFoundation.exe`\.
 This file is used to install SharePoint on the server instance\.

 **Important**
 Because paths on Windows use a backslash \('\\'\) character, you must always remember to properly escape all backslashes by prepending another backslash whenever you refer to a Windows path in the AWS CloudFormation template\.